-13. Subordinated debt:
+12. Subordinated debt:

-D ecember 31, 2014 December 31, 2013
+D ecember 31, 2015 December 31, 2014

-Subordinated debt, interest of 9.00% payable quarterly, maturing 2021 \$ 6,813 \$ -
+Subordinated debt, interest of 9.00% payable quarterly, maturing 2021 \$ 6,813 \$ 6,813

-- \$ 6,813 \$ -
+\$ 6,813 \$ 6,813

-On April 2, 2014, Pollard's subsidiary, Pollard Holdings Limited Partnership, entered into a loan agreement with Equities for a subordinated term loan facility with a seven year term in the amount of \$6,813 to assist in the purchase of the new printing press.
-Principal payments on the subordinated loan facility will commence the month following the later of: twenty-four months from the date of the first advance, completed on April 4, 2014, or the date of repayment in full of the additional secured term facility of \$4,812.
-Interest on the subordinated term loan facility commences with the first draw at a rate of 9%.
+On April 2, 2014, Pollard's former subsidiary, Pollard Holdings Limited Partnership, entered into a loan agreement with Equities for a subordinated term loan facility with a seven year term in the amount of \$6,813 to assist in the purchase of the new printing press.
+Effective January 1, 2015, Pollard Banknote Limited assumed the subordinated debt on completion of the amalgamation of the Canadian entities.

+Principal payments on the subordinated loan facility will commence the month following the later of: twenty-four months from the date of the first advance, completed on April 4, 2014, or the date of repayment in full of the additional secured term facility.
+Based on the current repayment schedule, the term facility will be repaid in full in March 2019, at which time principal payments on the subordinated debt will commence.
+Interest on the subordinated term loan facility commenced with the first draw at a rate of 9%.
 The loan is fully subordinated to the secured credit facility.

-14. Pension liability:
+13. Pension liability:

-December 31, 2014 December 31, 2013

-Fair value of benefit plan assets Present value of benefit plan obligations \$ 37,460 (49,402) \$ 32,528 (35,352)

-Net pension liability \$ (11,942) \$ (2,824)
+December 31, 2015 December 31, 2014 Fair value of benefit plan assets Present value of benefit plan obligations \$ 40,073 (51,343) \$ 37,460 (49,402) Net pension liability \$ (11,270) \$ (11,942)

 Pollard sponsors non-contributory defined benefit plans providing pension benefits to its employees.
 Pollard has four pension plans of which three are final pay plans and one is a flat benefit plan.
 None of the plans have indexation features.
 The measurement date for all the plans is December 31.
-The two plans of the U.S. subsidiaries require valuations annually with the last valuations being as of January 1, 2014.
+The two plans of the U.S. subsidiaries require valuations annually with the last valuations being as of January 1, 2015.
 One of the Canadian plans of Pollard currently requires valuation every three years with the last valuation as of December 31, 2013.
 Pollard's other Canadian plan's last valuation was as of January 1, 2013.
 Pollard's U.S. subsidiaries also maintain two defined contribution plans.
 The pension expense for these defined contribution plans is the annual funding contribution by the subsidiaries.